Alma Mater Society of Queen's University

 The Alma Mater Society of Queen's University, otherwise known as the AMS, is the central undergraduate student association at Queen's University at Kingston in Kingston, Ontario, Canada.
-It is the oldest organization of its kind in Canada.
+Founded in 1858, it is the oldest student government in Canada.
 Its roots lie in the old Dialectic Society (now known as the Queen's Debating Union), which created the AMS in 1858.